SammyIsra/shiptwebchal/README.md

  - **Webpack**: Again, not exactly chosen by me but I would have added it anyway if I had not used Create React App.
 These days an application bundler is indispensable.

 ## For the future
 There are some tests that I could not create because of the complexity that Redux, Thunk, and routing added.
 In the future, I would either remove these technologies and rewrite the tests, or spend a day or two learning how to write tests around them.
+UserPage is particularly test-free because of these reasons.
+While some action creators are tested, not all are because of Redux-Thunk and the fact that they expect data from a third party API.

 I intentionally kept styling as minimalistic and barebones as possible.
 If given more time, the visual language of the application would stay the same: simple.
 I would, however, add some minor animations to make to smooth out the render of follower lists and the navigation.